asbhogal/React-Password-Generator/README.md

 </div>

 A password generator built using React which allows the user to generate a password from any combination of upper and lowercase characters, numbers and symbols and copy this to their clipboard.
+A notification also shows when a password option hasn't been selected.
 This has been coded using HTML5, CSS3, SCSS, JavaScript (ES6) and React and leverages Webpack and Babel.
 This repo is currently under development.
 <strong>:heavy_check_mark: Features:</strong><br>
   - Generates passwords of up to 20 characters in length
   - Allows a combination of lowercase and uppercase letters, numbers and special characters